Steps for Getting on the Same Page After a Frustrating Exchange

 If you’re having a hard time getting into this frame of mind, consider these things:

-• You don’t like the way she acted, but you won’t get her to change by criticizing her in retrospect.
-The best way to get her to change the way she talks to you during disagreements is to be prepared to react more effectively if she talks to you that way again.
+- You don’t like the way they acted, but you won’t get them to change by criticizing them in retrospect.
+The best way to get them to change the way they talk to you during disagreements is to be prepared to react more effectively if they talk to you that way again.
 The moment has passed.
 Let it go.
 Just be clear about how to react more effectively next time (consult the Recalibration Protocol or listen to the recordings about how to be effective during disagreements).

-• The way she acted isn’t a crime.
+- The way they acted isn’t a crime.
 It’s just really annoying.
-It’s normal enough for her to want to have things her own way, and for her to biased toward her own opinions.
+It’s normal enough for them to want to have things their own way, and for them to biased toward their own opinions.
 You just need to be sure that your preferences and opinions count, too.
-To make sure that your preferences and opinions count as much as hers, consult the Recalibration Protocol or listen to the recordings.
+To make sure that your preferences and opinions count as much as theirs, consult the Recalibration Protocol or listen to the recordings.

-• She doesn’t need to have you point out to her what she did wrong in order to be motivated to act differently in the future.
-In fact, the more you try to point it out, the less motivated she will likely be.
+- They don’t need to have you point out to them what they did wrong in order for them to be motivated to act differently in the future.
+In fact, the more you try to point it out, the less motivated they will likely be.

-• Just because your partner seemed inflexible or closed-minded in the previous conversation doesn’t mean that she’s going to continue to be that way in the next conversation.
+- Just because your partner seemed inflexible or closed-minded in the previous conversation doesn’t mean that they’re going to continue to be that way in the next conversation.

-• Even partners who have great relationships often don’t get anywhere in the first round of arguments.
-She will probably be more open-minded and flexible in the next conversation if you can let go of your frustration about the previous disagreement, avoid trying to punish her, and approach the next conversation fresh, with a good attitude.
+- Even partners who have great relationships often don’t get anywhere in the first round of arguments.
+They will probably be more open-minded and flexible in the next conversation if you can let go of your frustration about the previous disagreement, avoid trying to punish them, and approach the next conversation fresh, with a good attitude.

-• It’s possible that your partner doesn’t mean some of the things she said (or implied) during the previous disagreement.
-Her upsetting words or attitude may have been due to 1) misinterpreting your intentions or actions, 2) feeling threatened, 3) the instinctive tendency to defend or attack in the heat of the moment, 4) having a bad day, or 5) being mad at you about something else.
+- It’s possible that your partner doesn’t mean some of the things they said (or implied) during the previous disagreement.
+Their upsetting words or attitude may have been due to 1) misinterpreting your intentions or actions, 2) feeling threatened, 3) the instinctive tendency to defend or attack in the heat of the moment, 4) having a bad day, or 5) being mad at you about something else.

-• Even if you’re pretty sure that your partner is coming into the follow-up conversation thinking that she is right and you are wrong, you don’t need to be alarmed.
-In the end, you can stand up for your opinions and priorities, making sure that they count as much as hers.
+- Even if you’re pretty sure that your partner is coming into the follow-up conversation thinking that they are right and you are wrong, you don’t need to be alarmed.
+In the end, you can stand up for your opinions and priorities, making sure that they count as much as theirs.

 DURING THE FOLLOW UP CONVERSATION